Working together to alleviate fuel poverty

 How can we work together?

 Since its formation, Selce has been committed to reducing the number of people having to make financial choices between putting food on the table and heating their homes.
-So far, we have provided training or support to well over 4,000 individuals and homes.
-This has resulted in over £100,000 in savings for households and businesses and many tonnes of CO2 emissions reduced.
+In 2024/2025, we supported 2392 households with energy advice, a 164% increase from 2020, with an average of £442 in savings per household as a result..

 In order to engage households that would benefit the most from our service, we seek to work with pre-existing groups and programmes that serve those who are most likely to be in, or, at risk of fuel poverty (i.e. those on benefits, with pre-existing medical conditions, migrants and refugees, those who are asset rich but cash poor).